stpinkie/stpinkie/README.md

 ### And I am

-A former award-winning broadcast journalist at [Malaysiakini](https://malaysiakini.com),
+An award-winning former broadcast journalist at [Malaysiakini](https://malaysiakini.com),

 The Developer Relations weirdo at [ZKcandy Foundation](https://candyfoundation.xyz),